 ORGANIZED CRIME ATTORNEY FAQs

 Have you been charged with Engaging in Organized Crime in Texas?
-Call criminal defense lawyer Paul Saputo at (888) 239-9305.
+Call criminal defense lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

-Criminal defense attorneys must battle not only the charge on the underlying offense, but also the organized crime designation.
-If the state attorneys can prove the organized crime element, then the penalty for the underlying offense is generally one degree greater than it would be without the organized crime designation.
+To fight this offense, criminal defense attorneys must battle not only the charge on the underlying offense, but also the organized crime designation.
+If the state’s attorneys can prove the organized crime element, then the penalty for the underlying offense is generally one degree greater than it would be without the organized crime designation.

-A criminal street gang is defined as “three or more persons having a common identifying sign or symbol or an identifiable leadership who continuously or regularly associate in the commission of criminal activities.”
-This definition is found in Section 71.01 of the Texas Penal Code.
+A criminal street gang is defined as “three or more persons having a common identifying sign or symbol or an identifiable leadership who continuously or regularly associate in the commission of criminal activities.”1

-You can get years in prison for an Engaging in Organized Criminal Activity conviction.
-The most severe punishment is life without parole.
-Life without parole is only available if the underlying offense is an aggravated sexual assault.
-If the underlying offense is any other first degree felony, the punishment is life or a term of 15 to 99 years.
-Class A misdemeanors are pushed up to state jail felonies.
-Conspiracy to commit the underlying offense is punishable at the same level as the underlying offense.3
+Under certain circumstances, a conviction for Engaging in Organized Criminal Activity can trigger a mandatory life without parole if the underlying offense is an Aggravated Sexual Assault.6 For offenses occurring on or after September 1, 2015, there is a 30-year minimum if the underlying offense is Continuous Smuggling of Persons and the victim suffered a sexual assault or died.7 If the underlying offense is any other first degree felony, the punishment is life or a term of 15 to 99 years.8 Class A misdemeanors are pushed up to state jail felonies.9 Conspiracy to commit the underlying offense is punishable at the same level as the underlying offense.10

 (a) A person commits an offense if, with the intent to establish, maintain, or participate in a combination or in the profits of a combination or as a member of a criminal street gang, the person commits or conspires to commit one or more of the following: